alexandre01/deepsvg/README.md

 For full flexbility and more research freedom, we however recommend downloading the original SVG icons from [icons8](https://icons8.com), for which you will need a paid plan.
 Instructions to download the dataset from source are coming soon.

-To download the Font-dataset, we recommend following SVG-VAE's instructions: https://github.com/magenta/magenta/tree/master/magenta/models/svg_vae
+To download the Font-dataset, we recommend following SVG-VAE's instructions: https://github.com/magenta/magenta/tree/master/magenta/models/svg_vae.
 For demo purposes, we also release a mini version of the dataset.
-To download it run:
+To download it, run:
 ```
 cd dataset/
 bash download_fonts.sh
 ```

-Or download the dataset manually from Google Drive, and place the files in the `dataset` folder then unzip.
+Or use these links:
 - `fonts_meta.csv` (6 MB): https://drive.google.com/file/d/1PEukDlZ6IkEhh9XfTTMMtFOwdXOC3iKn/view?usp=sharing
 - `fonts_tensor.zip` (92 MB): https://drive.google.com/file/d/15xPf2FrXaHZ0bf6htZzc9ORTMGHYz9DX/view?usp=sharing